 - Establish some guidelines for computers, phones, and other devices.
-This is something to think about whether you are staying home or going away on a vacation.
+This is something to think about whether you are staying home or going away for your vacation.

 Flesh It Out

 Dine out or take out as your budget allows.
-Takeout eaten on a picnic table near the lake can be just as memorable as a restaurant meal.
-It doesn’t have to be expensive to be restful and memorable.
+Takeout food eaten on a picnic table near the lake can be just as memorable as a restaurant meal.
+It doesn’t have to be expensive to be enjoyable.

 Once you decide how much of your budget will be spent on food, it’s time to map out the activities.
-Like meal planning, first, consider what is fun and restful for you and your family.
+Like meal planning, first consider what is fun and restful for you and your family.
 There is no right way to plan your days.
 Do you like day trips?
 If so, how far would you like travel?
-Do beach days make you smile or do you prefer time watching a good movie?
-Hiking, biking, board game, strolling in the mall?
+Do beach days make you smile, or do you prefer time watching a good movie?
+Hiking, biking, board games, strolling in the mall?
 Games in the yard or visits to the community pool are also great ways to spend some time.